 Taste buds are the true taste organ.
-They have numerous sensory cells that are in turn connected to many different nerve fibers.
+They have numerous sensory cells that are, in turn, connected to many different nerve fibers.

 The taste buds are located in the walls and grooves of the papillae.
 Adults have between 2,000 and 4,000 taste buds in total.
 The sensory cells in the taste buds are renewed once a week.

-The other half of the sensory cells and nerve fibers are specialized to react to only one taste.
-It is the job of these cells to transmit information on the intensity of the stimulus – how salty or sour something tastes.
+The other half of the sensory cells and nerve fibers are specialized, reacting to one taste only.
+The job of these cells is to pass on information about the intensity of the taste – for example, how salty or sour something tastes.

-Schmidt R, Lang F, Heckmann M. Physiologie des Menschen: mit Pathophysiologie.
-Heidelberg: Springer; 2011.
+Brandes R, Lang F, Schmidt R. Physiologie des Menschen: mit Pathophysiologie.
+Berlin: Springer; 2019.